 Every day, there are more or less 5000 people who celebrate their birthdays in the Philippines.
 It means a lot of families will celebrate their 1st, 7th, 18th, 21st birthdays every year.
 Around 1400 couples get married yesterday, are married today, and will tie their knots tomorrow.
 Not to mention, baptismal, corporate events or national events like fiestas, we cannot hide the fact the Filipinos love to party and celebrate!
 Events need design because it sets the ambiance and mood among the attendees and of course the hosts and celebrants themselves.

 We are curious in nature.
-Whenever we have a question in mind, we search Google.
+Whenever we have a question in mind, we search for Google.
 Upon the results shown, we normally click the first five results.
-I did not know that these pages have the capacity to earn money while number of visitors increases.
-If you like to help people on what you know, this is the perfect avenue for you to express them.
-Internet is becoming more and more accessible to every Juan in the country.
+I did not know that these pages have the capacity to earn money while the number of visitors increases.
+If you like to help people with what you know, this is the perfect avenue for you to express them.
+The Internet is becoming more and more accessible to every Juan in the country.

 The challenge in this business in the Philippines is that this will require you a lot of time and effort at the beginning.
 Your goal is to create a lot of traffic or visitors on your webpage.
 It is not an easy task so it will require some strategies and your unique and awesome stories.
 If you hit the target, your webpage can generate income that will be worth the effort in the first place!

 You surely heard of Bitcoin, the first and most famous cryptocurrency.
 It’s all over the news, daily, all over the world.
 Although it might still be a bit unstable, it’s the future.

 You can get early on this power train, study the Cryptocurrency sector from bottom to top, and then start teaching it.
 You can do it online, give classes in workshops, until you gain a respectful name in the business, and then even open your own Cryptocurrency School.